 Our favourite rooms

-We love the Serenity Rooms for their uninterrupted views of Lovers Cove, and the Deluxe Rooms for their terrace and prime position within the exclusive Driftwood Wing.
-Families should opt for a Family Room, made up of two interconnecting rooms.
+We love the Serenity Suites for their uninterrupted views of Lovers Cove, and the Deluxe Rooms for their terrace and prime position within the exclusive Driftwood Wing.

-There are two family-friendly pools and one for adults only, all outdoors and all graced with enviable Coral Sea views.
+There are two family-friendly pools, both outdoors and all graced with enviable Coral Sea views.

 The blissful Elita Day Spa dishes up deep-tissue massages, facials, wraps, mani pedis, spray tans and an indulgent two-hour couples’ treatment.
 Take advantage of the resort’s babysitting service and get booked in.